Anger is a difficult emotion to express and manage. But being angry is a necessary emotion that everyone experiences.

 Managing your anger

-Anger can often feel uncontrollable, but there are several things you can do to manage it, such as:
+But there are several things you can do to manage it, such as:

-- leave the room
+- leaving the room

-- play some music
+- playing some music

-- find somewhere quiet to go
+- finding somewhere quiet to go

-- practice mindfulness
+- practicing mindfulness

 If you keep getting angry or find it difficult to control your anger, talk to someone you trust.
 This could be a friend, family member, GP or counsellor.